panzerdp/dmitripavlutin.com/posts/054-react-usestate/index.md

 * `"add"` inserts a new movie into the list
 * `"remove"` removes a movie by index from the list

-[Try the demo](https://codesandbox.io/s/react-usestate-complex-state-usereducer-gpw87) and notice that component functionality hasn't changed.
+[Open the demo.](https://codesandbox.io/s/react-usestate-complex-state-usereducer-gpw87) and notice that component functionality hasn't changed.
 But this version of `<FavoriteMovies>` is easier to understand, because the state management's been extracted into the reducer.

 A nice bonus: you can extract the reducer into a separated module and re-use it in other components.
 Plus, you can unit test the reducer even without a component!